Food Safety

 A major function of Shelby City Health Department’s Environmental Health program is inspection and licensing of food service/retail food operations in the city.
 State regulations require that each retail food operation be licensed and inspected by the health department.
 The department also responds to food safety complaints submitted by the public.

-Licensed food service operations include restaurants, vending machine locations, mobile and temporary food service operations (such as food trucks).
-There are two types of retail food operation: Food Service Operations (FSO) or Retail Food Establishments (RFE).
+Licensed food safety operations include restaurants, grocery stores, convenience stores, bakeries, coffee shops, vending machine locations, mobile food trucks, and temporary event vendors.
+There are two types of food establishments: Food Service Operations (FSO) or Retail Food Establishments (RFE).
 A food service operation is a site or location where food is served or prepared in individual portions and sold for a charge or required donation.
 A retail food establishment is a location where food is stored, processed, or prepared for retail sale.
 See the link posted below for the most current detailed definitions of food safety operations.

 Temporary food licenses are required for any facilities that will be in operation for one to five days.
 These temporary operations are often found at local festivals, fairs, auctions, and other events and sell or accept donations for food for a temporary period of time.
-If you are planning to sell food to the public for a limited time even, contact the health department at least 72 hours prior to the event to obtain the necessary license.
+If you are planning to sell food to the public for a limited time in the city of Shelby, please contact the health department at least 5 business days prior to the event to obtain the necessary license.

 Ohio Uniform Food Safety Code